YodaEmbedding/YodaEmbedding.github.io/content/post/learned-image-compression.md

   src="assets/img/learned-compression/arch-overview-factorized.png"
   label="fig:intro/arch-comparison/factorized"
   caption="Simple compression architecture."
+  alt="Simple compression architecture. x goes into the transform g_a, resulting in y. y is quantized to y_hat. y_hat is entropy coded to produce a bitstream, which has a rate cost R_y. y_hat is fed into g_s to produce the reconstruction x_hat."
 >}}
 {{< /figure >}}
 {{< figure mode="subfigure"
   src="assets/img/learned-compression/arch-overview-hyperprior.png"
   label="fig:intro/arch-comparison/hyperprior"
   caption="Hyperprior compression architecture."
+  alt="Hyperprior compression architecture.
+Like the simple compression architecture, but with an additional branch which takes y, compresses it using a 'simple compression architecture', which outputs means and scales.
+These means and scales are used to construct distributions that are used to encode y."
 >}}
 {{< /figure >}}
 {{< /figure >}}